top of page

 He was guilty; so was the Maine Department of Corrections

 Richard Stahursky is serving a life sentence due to a series of compounding factors, including a severely abusive childhood, untreated mental illness, and repeated failures by the criminal justice system to provide effective legal counsel and necessary mental healthcare.
 His story is told here by his loved one, Arimela.
-A man in chains converses with a woman by William Hamilton (London, 1751–1801).
+A man in chains converses with a woman (c.
+1775) by William Hamilton.
 “Every saint has a past, and every sinner has a future.”
-As I read a letter
+As I read a letter from my bel

 Arimela